tos-kamiya/dvg/README.md

 &rarr; [While running dvg, a warning message "None of PyTorch, TensorFlow >= 2.0, or Flax have been found..." appears.](docs/troubleshooting.md#none-of-pytorch)

+## Todo

+- [ ] Replace the example figure in the README with one with the new model.
+- [ ] Replace wildcard expansion in Windows with one using `win_wildcard`.

 ## Acknowledgements

 Thanks to Wikipedia for releasing a huge corpus of languages: